-Water and dust resistant (IP68)
+Water & dust resistant (IP68)

 Your hearing aid is dust tight and protected against ingress of water, which means it is designed to be worn in all daily life situations.

-Therefore, you do not have to worry about humidity or getting wet in the rain.
-Should your hearing aid come into contact with water and stop working, please follow these guidelines.
+Should your hearing aid come into contact with water and stop working, gently wipe off any water and let the hearing aid dry.